Kisky3/TOEIC/README.md

 4.`mortgage`: a legal pledge of property to a creditor as security for the payment of a loan or debt.

 5.`ornament`: something that is added to make something else more beautiful.

+6.`suburb`: an outer area of a city or town, where people live.